wiredhut/wiredflow/docs/additional/roadmap.md

 # Roadmap

 Dear users of the open-source tool wiredflow, welcome to the project roadmap page!
-Here are ideas for upcoming release ideas that we plan to implement and integrate into the library.
+Here are ideas for upcoming release and functionality that we plan to implement and integrate into the library.
-If you have any ideas, you are welcome to follow this [guide](contributing.md) and offer your vision.
+If you have any thoughts, you are welcome to follow this [guide](contributing.md) and offer your vision.

 Improvements planned for integration: